vertiKarl/ArchipelagoAlerts/README.md

 ### Customizing

 - To change sounds or images checkout /sources.json!
-- Alert text can be found in src/DisplayManager.ts (Might add localization support at a later point in time moving text to a seperate file)
+- Text can be found in /public/lang/[id].json, PRs for more translations are always welcome!